Azure/data-api-builder/docs/internals/README.md

     a.
 Command Line Argument e.g. `--ConfigFileName=custom-config.json`

     b.
-Value of `HAWAII_ENVIRONMENT` suffixed to dab-config. e.g. setting `HAWAII_ENVIRONMENT=Development` will prompt the runtime to look for `dab-config.Development.json`
+Value of `DAB_ENVIRONMENT` suffixed to dab-config. e.g. setting `DAB_ENVIRONMENT=Development` will prompt the runtime to look for `dab-config.Development.json`

     c.
 Value of `ASPNETCORE_ENVIRONMENT` suffixed to dab-config. e.g. setting `ASPNETCORE_ENVIRONMENT=MsSql` will prompt the runtime to look for `dab-config.MsSql.json`